 - Greater customized repayment options and flexibility with Precision Pricing Model

-- 12-month and Skip a Payment forbearance, military deferment available
+- Skip a Payment, hardship forbearance, and military deferment available

 - Low, competitive interest rates with no fees

 - 9-month grace period